megoshmego/SQL/DDL-and-Schema.md/Deletion-Behavior.md

 Use code with caution.
 Learn more
 This will delete the user with the ID of 1, but their posts will remain in the database with their user_id set to NULL.

 I hope this helps!
-Let me know if you have any other questions.
+Let me know if you have any other questions!